jmbh/jmbh.github.io/_posts/2017-09-09-Deconstructing-ME.md

 **(5) Summary**

-To summarize, what have we found?
+What have we found?
 We found that if our estimator is biased downwards (here by measurement error), then different sample sizes (and hence different variances of the sampling distribution) lead to different proportions of coefficient estimates that overestimate the true effect.

 However, it is important to stress: when keeping $N$ constant and introducing measurement error, the proportion of overestimating estimates *decreases* compared to the situation without measurement error.
 The only thing that is increasing is $q$, which means that in the presence of measurement error in a high noise setting (small $N$) we *relatively* overestimate more than in a low noise setting (high $N$).
 What determines $q$?
 The larger the difference between the variances of two sampling distributions, the larger $q$.
 The more we shift the sampling distribution towards zero (by adding measurement error), the larger $q$.